yegorsokolov/BotCopier/README.md

 classifier is refit on the reduced set.
 A warning is emitted when pruning eliminates more than the fraction specified via ``--prune-warn``.

 Hyperparameters can be optimised automatically when `optuna` is installed.
+If `optuna` is missing the script trains with default parameters and continues.
 The best trial's parameters and validation score are saved to `model.json`:

 ```bash
 pip install optuna